landrywj/shortay/README.md

 ### Getting Started

-- Download the repo
+- Download or clone the repo
 - Run `bundle install` and `rails db:setup`
 - Run the Test Suite with `bundle exec rspec`
 - Use autotesting while you develop with `bundle exec guard`
--